TheRealAnonymous008/quartz/content/details/natural sciences/biology/cell biology/The Properties of Life from a Biological Perspective.md

 	* Can Evolve.
 All organisms arose from a single common ancestral cell (see [LUCA](https://en.wikipedia.org/wiki/Last_universal_common_ancestor))
 # Why is Water Important For Life?
 1. It is highly asymmetric, with $O$ atoms on one end and $H$ atoms on the other end.
-2. It is higly polarized.
+2. It is highly polarized.
 3. Its constituent atoms can form hydrogen bonds
 4. Water can dissolve many substances, more than any other solvent.
 5. It is the fluid matrix around which the insoluble fabric of the cell is constructed.
 It can also be used for transporting materials.